Code-Institute-Submissions/DjPaulP-MS2_Tenerife4Me_AugResub/README.md

 * [Boostrap](https://embed.plnkr.co/plunk/LpJLnT) Used also for animating the footer social icons

-* Precious (Mentor): My mentor Precious helped with advising on what was needed for this website and encouraged me throughout the building process.
+* Precious Ijege (Mentor): My mentor Precious helped with advising on what was needed for this website and encouraged me throughout the building process.

 * (Tutor Support): Cormac helped with explaining and structuring bootrap columns when I had an overflow issue, the use of the chrome extension Unicorn Revealer was great.